 Take a day trip to the Hill Country.

 Much like taking a hike or biking the Mission Trail, a visit to the Texas Hill Country is a year-round possibility that can be even more fun in winter–and that goes double for the Christmas season!

 The Texas Hill Country has quite a bit of German heritage tucked into various corners, which during December, translates into German-inspired Christmas markets!

-The town of Fredericksburg, in particular, is a fantastic place to grab some German food, sip some mulled wine in the Marktplatz, and pretend you’ve hopped across the Atlantic for the day (but with a Texas twist, of course).
+The town of Fredericksburg, with its authentic German Christmas pyramid and many celebrations, is one of the most popular places to grab some German food, sip some mulled wine in the Marktplatz, and pretend you’ve hopped across the Atlantic for the day (but with a Texas twist, of course).

 Hit up Six Flags.